choria-io/website/docs/content/development/mcorpc/goclients/_index.md

 The generator will handle almost all existing agent DDLs, however in the past we did not support or enforce data types for the output items from agents.
 This makes it extremely hard to create fully usable clients for static languages like Golang.

 We've recently added optional type hints to outputs in DDLs and I strongly suggest you take a look at the DDL files you're intending to use and add output hints.
-You should also review the code and ensure that the output types don't vary, if an item vary and you cannot fix that scenario then leave it untyped so Go will give you *interface{}* instances which you can then handle via *reflect*.
+You should also review the code and ensure that the output types don't vary, if an item varies and you cannot fix that scenario then leave it untyped so Go will give you *interface{}* instances which you can then handle via *reflect*.

 Here's a sample fixup I did of the class [puppet agent](https://github.com/choria-plugins/puppet-agent/pull/41/files) as an example, it's easier than it sounds!